 Game Fish Present: Primarily Brook trout, Rainbow trout, and Brown trout.

-Gear Suggestions: Fly fishing, spinners and bait fishing are allowed on the river.
-Certain sections of the Otter Creek have restricted creel limits.
+Gear Suggestions: Fly-fishing, spinners and bait fishing are allowed on the Tweed and its tributaries.

 Season and Restrictions: For a complete description of fishing regulations and license fees, visit the Vermont Fish and Wildlife Department web site.